Red Line for Gaza

 By joining the Red Line for Gaza, we will be in touch with ways you can support the campaign and take action in your community.

-We will also be able to demonstrate how many people care about this issue and put more pressure on decision makers.
+We will also be able to demonstrate how many people from all across the UK care about this issue, and put more pressure on decision makers to take action.

 The louder we raise our collective voice, the harder we are to ignore.